d-one/data_governance_with_databricks/README.md

 General:
 * Downlod the DBC archive file from this repo
-* Upload it to your workspace in Databricks via import file
+* Upload it to your workspace in Databricks via import file.
+It should contain 1 notebook and 3 sql queries.
 * If needed - change the name of the catalog in the notebook (mind, there are multiple locations) and the sql queries
 * Run the Notebook
 * Review the result in the catalog.
 It should looke similar to the following image:
 ![Expected Catalog](./images/expected_catalog.png)
-* Run the data quality queries
+* Run the data quality queries.
+The simplest way to do is to open each of the queries and click on "Run".
 * Configure visualisations and create a data quality dashboard (see additional instructions below)

 #### Configuring visualisations